Hierarchical Path-planning from Speech Instructions with Spatial Concept-based Topometric Semantic Mapping: Proposed Method: SpCoTMHP

 Path planning at the metric level (i.e., partial path $\mathbf{x}_{i_{e-1},i_{e}}$ when transitioning from $i_{e-1}$ to $i_{e}$) is described as follows:

-This means that the inference of a metric-level path can be expressed in terms of CaI.
+This indicates that the inference of a metric-level path can be expressed in terms of CaI.

-It was difficult to calculate Eq.~(\ref{eq:spconavi-HP_detail3}) for all possible positions.
-Therefore, we use the mean or sampled values from the Gaussian mixture of position distributions as a goal position candidate, i.e., $i_{e} \sim {\rm Mult}(i_{e} \mid \mathbf{\phi} ) $, and $\hat{x}_{t'_{e}|i_{e}}^{[n_{i_{e}}]} \sim {\cal N}(x_{t} \mid \mu_{i_{e}}, \Sigma_{i_{e}})$.
-In this case, $n_{i_{e}}$ is an index that takes values of up to $N_{i_{e}}$ and the number of candidate points sampled for a certain $i_{e}$.
+Calculating Eq.~(\ref{eq:spconavi-HP_detail3}) for all possible positions was difficult.
+Therefore, we used the mean or sampled values from the Gaussian mixture of position distributions as a goal position candidate, i.e., $\hat{x}_{t'_{e}|i_{e}}^{[n_{i_{e}}]} \sim {\mathcal N}(x_{t} | \mu_{i_{e}}, \Sigma_{i_{e}})$.
+In this case, $n_{i_{e}}$ is an index that takes values of up to $N_{i_{e}}$, which is the number of candidate points sampled for a specific $i_{e}$.
 By sampling multiple points according to the Gaussian distribution, candidate waypoints that follow the rough shape of the place can be selected.
-For example, it does not necessarily have to go to the center of a long corridor.
+For example, the robot does not necessarily have to go to the center of a long corridor.